 As Earl McGraw (Michael Parks) arrives at the Two Pines crime scene, there are several shades of sunglasses side-by-side on the dashboard of his car.
 Tarantino is paying homage to the H.B.
 Halicki car chase classics Gone in 60 Seconds (1974) and The Junkman (1982) where star/director Halicki also placed sunglasses next to each other on the dashboard of cars he drove in both movies.

 The line "My name's Buck, and I'm here to fuck." was taken from the opening line in Tobe Hooper's horror/exploitation film Eaten Alive (1976).
 Robert Englund's character says "The name's Buck, and I'm rarin' to fuck."

-The TV series Xena: Warrior Princess (1995) has been speculated as one of Quentin Tarantino's influences behind the film.
-Quentin Tarantino admitted in an interview that he is a Xena fan.
-He praised the show for it's action, storytelling and the magnificence of Xena's backstory.
+The television series Xena: Warrior Princess (1995) has been speculated as one of Quentin Tarantino's influences behind the film.
+Quentin Tarantino admitted in an interview, that he is a Xena fan.
+He praised the show for its action, storytelling, and the magnificence of Xena's backstory.